-30 to receive PM Youth Award For Excellence
+30 to receive PM youth award for excellence

 “This has caused the intensity of the scrutiny that was applied to be higher due to the very high quality of applications that had to be whittled down to 30 recipients,” he said.

-Newby said that the selection committee consisted of a cadre of bright and accomplished young Jamaicans, who reviewed all the applications over a period of one week.
+Newby informed that the selection committee consisted of a cadre of bright and accomplished young Jamaicans, who reviewed all the applications over a period of one week.

 “After shortlisting, another week was spent conducting interviews and then subsequently making a decision about those who would have made the cut to be awarded,” he said.